 Mr. Duggan was a Presidential appointee at the Labor Department during the Ford and Reagan Administrations, serving as Assistant Secretary in the Reagan administration.
 He worked in the Senate on the Labor Committee and in the office of former Senator Charles Mathias (R-MD), and in the House for Rep. William Steiger (R-WI).
 He was also the Director of Operations of the Legal Services Program in the Office of Economic Opportunity, and Senior Legislative Manager of the US Department of the Treasury.
 After attending St. John's College and Law School in New York, Mr. Duggan received two graduate political science fellowships and a research grant from Harvard University.

-In 2017, the School for Conflict Analysis and Resolution and its Advisory Board established the Ambassador John W. McDonald Award to recognize outstanding service and leadership in peacebuilding.
+In 2017, the Carter School and its Advisory Board established the Ambassador John W. McDonald Award to recognize outstanding service and leadership in peacebuilding.
 This Award is a lasting tribute Ambassador McDonald's profound legacy.
 Ambassador (ret.)
 John W. McDonald was a lawyer, diplomat, former international civil servant, development expert and peacebuilder, concerned about world social, economic and ethnic problems.
 He spent twenty years of his diplomatic career in Western Europe and the Middle East and worked for sixteen years on United Nations economic and social affairs.
 He served as chairman and co-founder (1992-2017) of the Institute for Multi-Track Diplomacy, in Washington D.C., which focuses on national and international ethnic conflicts, including the Millennium goals of clean drinking water and sanitation.
 He also was UNEP's North American Representative to the International Environmental Governance Advisory Group.

 McDonald retired from the U.S. Foreign Service in 1987, after a 40-year diplomatic career.
 In 1987-88, he became a professor of law at The George Washington University Law School in Washington, D.C.
 He was a senior advisor to George Mason University's Center for Conflict Analysis and Resolution and taught and lectured at the Foreign Service Institute and the Center for the Study of Foreign Affairs.
 From December, 1988, to January, 1992, McDonald was president of the Iowa Peace Institute in Grinnell, Iowa and was a professor of Political Science at Grinnell College.
 In February, 1992, he was named distinguished visiting professor at George Mason University's Institute for Conflict Analysis and Resolution, in Fairfax, Virginia.
 Before his retirement from the State Department in 1987, McDonald joined in 1983 the State Department's newly formed Center for the Study of Foreign Affairs as its coordinator for multilateral affairs, and lectured and organized symposia on the art of negotiation, multilateral diplomacy and international organizations.
 From 1978-83, he carried out a wide variety of assignments for the State Department in the area of multilateral diplomacy.
 He was president of the INTELSAT World Conference called to draft a treaty on privileges and immunities; leader of the U.S. Delegation to the UN World Conference on Technical Cooperation Among Developing Countries, in Buenos Aires in 1978; secretary general of the 27th Colombo Plan Ministerial Meeting; head of the U.S. Delegation which negotiated a UN Treaty Against the Taking of Hostages; U.S. Coordinator for the UN Decade on Drinking Water and Sanitation; head of the U.S. Delegation to UNIDO III in New Delhi in 1980; chairman of the Federal Inter-Agency Committee for the UN's International Year of Disabled Persons, 1981; U.S. coordinator and head of the U.S. Delegation for the UN's World Assembly on Aging, in Vienna, in 1982.
 From 1974-78, he was deputy director general of the International Labor Organization (ILO) in Geneva, Switzerland, a UN Agency, with responsibility for managing that agency's 3,200 person Secretariat, coming from 102 countries, with programs in 120 member nations, and an annual budget of $135 million.